-Revel Entertainment Group LLC (0597450D:US)’s debt fell to an all-time low after Moody’s Investors Service reduced its grade on the company last week and the casino operator disclosed it obtained a third amendment to its credit pact.
+Revel Entertainment Group LLC’s debt fell to an all-time low after Moody’s Investors Service reduced its grade on the company last week.

 Revel, which obtained $150 million in financing from lenders in December, is trying to avoid default as it struggles to generate cash since its opening in May.
-Lenders last month agreed to lower the casino operator’s minimum liquidity requirement to $71 million from $75 million for a six-day period, according to a Feb.
-5 regulatory filing.
+The casino operator disclosed it obtained a fourth amendment to its credit pact today under which lenders agreed to lower its minimum liquidity requirement by as much as $55 million to $20 million from May 16 through July 1, according to a regulatory filing.

 “Revel’s capital structure is not sustainable in its current form, and will require a restructuring that involves some level of impairment,” Moody’s analysts led by Keith Foley wrote in a Feb.
 5 report.
 “The company will not be able to achieve targeted business volumes and earnings necessary to cover its fixed charge burden, and that the additional liquidity obtained is not enough to ensure the company’s longer-term viability.”